tawest2020/taw-bios512/rcodes/README.md

 ### library(tidyverse) commands

+getwd() | Recognizes all files within the working directory.

-read_csv | Reads in the dataset you want to use.
+'df' <- read_csv | Reads in the dataset you want to use.

 head('df','value') | Prints out the number of rows from the dataset you want to see.
 For entire set, just use 'head'.